abourtnik/emojis-world/README.md

 We encourage you to contribute to Emojis World !!
 Please check out the [Contributing to Emojis World guide](https://github.com/abourtnik/emojis-world/blob/master/contributing.md) for guidelines about how to proceed.
 Join us!

 Trying to report a possible security vulnerability in Emojis World ?
+Consider using email :
-Send an email to **contact@antonbourtnik.fr** with clear description of security vulnerability.
+**contact@antonbourtnik.fr** with clear description of security vulnerability.

 ## License